michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 > A fully serverless personal finance ecosystem built on **Google Apps Script**, powered by a **Telegram bot interface** and backed by **Google Sheets** as a live database.
 Designed to run entirely on free-tier infrastructure — no servers, no subscriptions, no monthly costs.

+link to Google Sheets:
+[Note: Copying the Google Sheet will also copy the relevant appscript files over to the users Google account]

 ---

 ## 📌 Overview